-The idea of starting Netflix came into existence when Blockbuster ( forgotten market leader in the 2000s ) charged Reed Hastings a late fee when he failed to return the DVDs to the Blockbusters store on time.
+The idea of starting Netflix came into existence when Blockbuster (a forgotten market leader in the 2000s ) charged Reed Hastings a late fee when he failed to return the DVDs to the Blockbuster store on time.

-But his idea was different blockbusters charges fees for every single DVD while Netflix charges customers fixed monthly charges for unlimited DVDs.
+But his idea was different blockbusters charges fees for every single DVD.
+In contrast, Netflix charges customers fixed monthly charges for unlimited DVDs.

 What is Netflix?